 I’m talking about ghostwriting.

-In this guide, you’ll look at how to find high-paying clients that are ready to take their wallets out on ghostwriters.
+In this article, you’ll look at how to find high-paying clients that are ready to take their wallets out on ghostwriters.
 First, let’s discuss the basics.

 Table of Contents

-A ghostwriter is a person that lets another person take authorship credits for their work in exchange for money.
+Essentially, if you are a ghostwriter, you let another person take authorship credits for their work in exchange for money.

 Celebrities, top executives, politicians, musicians, and even writers used have been using ghostwriters for centuries.
 Have you ever heard of Wolfgang Amadeus Mozart?
 He was hired for ghostwriting music for wealthy patrons.

-Occasionally, though the person might indirectly mention you as an assistant.
-And in some cases, they might give you a testimonial.
-Here’s my personal experience of requesting a testimonial after providing my ghostwriting services to a big shot client for about six months.
+What you can do instead is ask for a testimonial or referral.
+Here’s Chintan’s personal experience of requesting a testimonial after providing his ghostwriting services to a big shot client for about six months: